Proposal for a literary walking route in Classic Weimar

 I learned there’s an exact copy of the statue in San Francisco which was cast in Germany with money raised by the German American community in the US and opened for public in 1901.

 There’s another copy of the statue in a very interesting German “copy” city in China called Anting.
-This is totally another concept but worth a read should you be interested.
+This is entirely another concept but worth a read should you be interested.

 7. Wittums Palais (Widow’s Palace)